Robyn Fivush

-Robyn Fivush is the Samuel Candler Dobbs Professor of Psychology and Director of the Institute for the Liberal Arts at Emory University, College of Arts and Sciences in Atlanta, GA.
+Robyn Fivush is the Samuel Candler Dobbs Professor of Psychology and Director of the Institute for the Liberal Arts at Emory University, College of Arts and Sciences in Atlanta, Georgia.
 She is well known for her research on parent-child narrative (i.e., story telling and reminiscing) in relation to the development of autobiographical memory.
 Fivush is affiliated with the Departments of Psychology and Women's Studies at Emory.

 Fivush is the author of Family Narratives and the Development of an Autobiographical Self, coauthor with Susan Golombok, of the volume Gender Development.
 She has co-edited several volumes including The Remembering Self: Construction and Accuracy in the Self-Narrative (with Ulric Neisser), Autobiographical Memory and the Construction of A Narrative Self: Developmental and Cultural Perspectives (with Catherine Haden), Emotion in Memory and Development: Biological, Cognitive, and Social Considerations (with Jodi Quas), and The Wiley Handbook on the Development of Children's Memory (with Patricia Bauer).

 Biography

 Fivush completed an undergraduate degree in psychology at the State University of New York at Stony Brook in 1975, and a master's degree in psychology at The New School for Social Research in 1977.
-Fivush continued her education at The Graduate Center, CUNY, where she obtained a PhD in Developmental in 1983, under the supervision of Katherine Nelson.
+Fivush continued her education at the CUNY Graduate Center, where she obtained a PhD in Developmental in 1983, under the supervision of Katherine Nelson.
 Her dissertation examined kindergarten children's temporally organized, script-like representations of the school day.
 From 1983 to 1984, Fivush was a postdoctoral fellow at the University of California at San Diego, where she collaborated with Jean Mandler on studies of young children's development of categories and their understanding of temporal sequences.

 Throughout her career Fivush has focused on the development of autobiographical memory and its connection to parent-child conversational practices, gender, and self-identity.
 She has written over 150 scholarly articles and books.
 Her research has been supported by grants from the National Science Foundation, the Spencer Foundation, the John Templeton Foundation, and the National Institute of Child Health and Human Development.